Elberry Cove: History

 At its eastern end are the ruins of Elberry bathhouse, which was built for Lord Churston in the 18th century, when seawater bathing became fashionable after George III took a dip at Weymouth.
 Standing three stories high, with the ground floor being flooded when the tide rose, the lord could swim into the sea through a gated doorway, preserving his dignity.
 The buildings also held a "hot-bath" room where seawater was heated and pumped in.

+In popular culture

-The cove features in one of Agatha Christie’s novels, The ABC Murders, as the setting of Sir Carmichael Clarke’s untimely death.
+The cove was one of Agatha Christie’s spots, and features in one of her novels, The ABC Murders, as the setting of Sir Carmichael Clarke’s death.